 Augmented reality experiences — mixing traditional 2D video with real-time 3D environments — are becoming increasingly in demand for film and broadcast media applications.
 The pages in this section describe how you can make the Unreal Engine work as a seamless part of your video production pipeline:

-- Get professional-level video and audio into the Unreal Engine, composited into the virtual 3D world on the fly.
+- Play professional-level video and audio live in the Unreal Engine, composited into the virtual 3D world on the fly.

 - Apply effects to the imported video directly in the Unreal Engine, like chroma-keying, lens undistortion, color correction, and more.